Kerem2906/Calculator/README.md

 # Python Calculator (As first project)

 This is my first coding project!
 I decided to make something simple, so here’s a basic calculator.
+Also Kerem241 is my other account , forgot changing accounts while uploading.

 ## Version History